 If all the necessary documents are complete and available, the cancellation can be done on the spot.

-- The account can only be canceled while there is no personnel in the account and no there stands no unpaid fees.
+The account can only be cancelled while there is no personnel in the account and no there stands no unpaid fees.

-*The important point to keep in mind is the company social insurance and housing fund account can only be canceled after the business license gets canceled.
+*The important point to keep in mind is the company social insurance and housing fund account can only be cancelled after the business license gets cancelled.

-China’s corporate laws do not officially permit the existence of dormant companies, but it is possible to discharge most of a WFOE’s liabilities until the business can be restarted or officially closed.
+China’s corporate laws do not officially permit the existence of dormant companies, but it is possible to discharge most of a company’s liabilities until the business can be restarted or officially closed.

 All trade debts will need to be settled and again, releases obtained to minimize the risk of creditors later suing.
-Inventory and excess equipment will need to be sold and any leases that the WFOE has will need to either be terminated or let expire, whichever is more cost-effective.
+Inventory and excess equipment will need to be sold and any leases that the company has, will need to either be terminated or let expire, whichever is more cost-effective.

-The WFOE will need to be relocated to a low-cost address within the same district to cut expenses.
+The company will need to be relocated to a low-cost address within the same district to cut expenses.
 This will be easier for non-manufacturing businesses.

 It will also still need to comply with all other government reporting requirements but if all of this is done properly, the cost of compliance, like the cost of the new registered office, will be minimal.